devdaydresden/pretalx-docker/README.md

 **Please note that this repository is provided by the pretalx community, and not supported by the pretalx team.**

+## Modified for use with Dev Day Dresden

+This fork add certain changes to make it work with the setup for [Dev Day Dresden](https://devday.de).

+* Add pretalx-downstream plugin to be able to import schedules from previous events

 ## Installation with docker-compose

 ### For testing